Misa Kagura

-Miu Sakamaki (坂巻美雨, Sakamaki Miu), under the ring name Misa Kagura (神姫楽ミサ, Kagura Misa) is a Japanese idol and professional wrestler currently signed to the Japanese promotion Professional Wrestling Just Tap Out.
-She is a former member of the idol group Katamomi Joshi and is also known for her time in Ice Ribbon, where she is the current International Ribbon Tag Team Champion in her third reign.
+Miu Sakamaki (坂巻美雨, Sakamaki Miu), under the ring name Misa Kagura (神姫楽ミサ, Kagura Misa) is a Japanese idol and professional wrestler currently signed to the Japanese promotion Professional Wrestling Just Tap Out, where is a former one-time and inaugural JTO Girls Champion.
+She is a former member of the idol group Katamomi Joshi and is also known for her time in Ice Ribbon, where she is a former three-time International Ribbon Tag Team Champion.

 Professional wrestling career

 Independent scene (2019–present)

 Due to partially working as a freelancer, Kagura competed in several companies of the Japanese independent scene.
 At Stardom New Blood 3, an event promoted by World Wonder Ring Stardom on July 8, 2022, she teamed up with Aoi and Tomoka Inaba in a losing effort against Stars (Hanan, Momo Kohgo and Saya Iida).
 At WAVE Survival Dance ~ Regina Challenge, an event promoted by Pro Wrestling Wave on October 24, 2022, she competed in a battle royal to determine the number one contender for the Wave Single Championship won by Yuki Miyazaki and also involving notable opponents such as Akane Fujita, Haruka Umesaki, Kakeru Sekiguchi, Kohaku, Miyako Matsumoto, Rina Amikura, Risa Sera, Suzu Suzuki, Yuko Sakurai and many others.
 At PURE-J PURE-PLUM GanbaRay Memorial 2023, an event promoted by Pure-J on August 17, 2023, Kagura teamed up with Momo Tani and Hanako Nakamori to defeat Akari, Cherry and Crea.